 Treating Patients with Type 2 Diabetes with a Very Low Calorie Diet: Consider this Proven Approach

-MOUNT LAUREL, NJ, October 10, 2019 — For men and women, obesity may be the single most influential risk factor for developing glucose intolerance—the hallmark of diabetes.
+MOUNT LAUREL, NJ, October 10, 2019 — For men and women, obesity may be the single most influential risk factor for developing glucose intolerance—the hallmark of developing diabetes.
 It is easy then, to understand why proper nutrition and weight loss are considered cornerstones of therapy in managing type 2 diabetes.

 Robard Corporation, in conjunction with a highly regarded endocrinologist, developed a Diabetes Medical Protocol.
 The Diabetes Protocol was the first nationally available comprehensive VLCD program documented in a prospective study that offers educational materials and medical guidelines specifically for patients with type 2 diabetes.
 Easily adaptable to the phased method of weight loss, the Diabetes Protocol helps overweight and obese patients with type 2 diabetes lose and control their weight.